Troubleshooting the AD Agent

 [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa\Notification Packages] = “Notification Packages” is a value of type REG_MULTI_SZ, so it may contain multiple DLL names.
 There should be among them adpasswordchangenotifier

-If all of these prerequisites are in place, we may need to activate the security policy audit log to trace the events to see what might be happening at the operating system level.
+If all of these prerequisites are in place, activate the Security Policy Audit Log to trace the events to see what might be happening at the operating system level.

-Any errors attributed to the 2-way sync notifier will appear in the Event Viewer -> Security logs.
+Any errors attributed to the 2-way sync notifier will now appear in Event Viewer > Security logs.

-Once these duplicate entries have been disabled in the system, please ensure that your Windows Agent is running the latest version.
-You can see the version of the agent by launching the Passportal Application on the desktop, then looking in the bottom left corner.
+Once the duplicate entries have been disabled in the system, please ensure that your Windows Agent is running the latest version.
+You can see the version of the agent by launching the Passportal Application on the desktop, then check in the bottom left corner.